 Even though that is a difficult measure to be reinforced due to the number of citizens in Brazil, social distancing is still being encouraged.
 People should try to keep a safe space between them and other people outside their household.
 The World Health Organization recommends that people stay three feet apart, but governments around the world are recommending a 6-feet physical distancing.
 This measure is being reinforced in commercial buildings, stores, restaurants, and other public spaces in Brazil.

 Since July 29th, foreigners can enter Brazil for tourism by air.
-However, you must have health insurance covering COVID-19 enter the country.
+However, you must have health insurance covering COVID-19 to enter the country.
 It is important that the health insurance mention they cover COVID-19 within Brazil in their document.
 Airport employees might disapprove of your entrance into the country if the document does not mention Brazil specifically.

 What will post-pandemic tourism in Brazil be like?